-13 Awesome Professional Networking Alternatives to LinkedIn
+13 Awesome Professional Networking Alternatives To LinkedIn

 New members are welcomed and people are encouraged to share their questions and struggles.
 Plus, it’s just fun to talk shop with others who get it.

-I’ve made a lot of lasting connections on Twitter, which have led to a variety of career opportunities from speaking at industry events to client referrals and more.
+I’ve made a lot of lasting connections on X (Twitter), which have led to a variety of career opportunities from speaking at industry events to client referrals and more.

 Digital marketers can find relevant content on #PPCchat, #FBadsChat #SEOchat, #SEOtalk, #SEMrushChat, #HootChat, #SproutChat, #socialROI, and #contentwritingchat – just to name a few.